-- Use the compiler option -qfloat=nomaf. - If the program changes the rounding mode at run time, include rrm among the -qfloat suboptions. - If the data or program code contains signaling NaN values (NaNS), include nans among the -qfloat suboptions.
+- Use the compiler option -qfloat=nomaf. - If the program changes the rounding mode at run time, include rrm among the -qfloat suboptions. - If the data or program code contains signaling NaN values (NAN), include nans among the -qfloat suboptions.
 (A signaling NaN is different from a quiet NaN; you must explicitly code it into the program or data or create it by using the -qinitauto or -qinitalloc compiler option.)

-- If you are compiling with -O3, or a higher base optimization level, include the -qstrict option after it.
-You can also use the -qstrict suboptions to refine the level of control for the transformations performed by the optimizers. - If you use AIX operating system functions to enable hardware trapping on floating-point exceptions, use -qfloat=fenv to tell the optimizer that traps can occur.
+If you are compiling with -O3, or a higher base optimization level, include the -qstrict option after it.
+You can also use the -qstrict suboptions to refine the level of control for the transformations performed by the optimizers.